 Guarding

 It’s the hottest day of the summer, but nine teenage lifeguards are stuck at work.
+Their pool is closing at the end of the season, and everyone's freaked about what comes next.
 Relationships get tested.
+What times is it?
 Nostalgia butts up against bodily fluids.
+Is it time to rotate?
 Everyone tries to figure out who was behind The Bad Thing That Happened.
-And the clock is being, like...weird.
+Seriously, you guys, what is going on with the clock?

 Guarding honors the thankless task of keeping swimmers alive, and the people you come of age with—whether you want to or not. keywords: workplace comedy, teenage relationships, nostalgia, purgatory, party questions |